Here’s what WVU football’s seniors are doing with their extra year of eligibility

 The Dayton, Ohio native will bring back a wealth of experience which includes 38 appearances in the Old Gold and Blue.
 This past season, he notched 23 tackles, including six tackles for loss and three sacks.

-Dylan Tonkery, LB: Dylan Tonkery is moving on from football after his senior season, the linebacker told WDTV Sports.
+Dylan Tonkery, LB: Dylan Tonkery is moving on from football after his senior season.
 One of the most tenured Mountaineers on this year’s roster, Tonkery finished with 41 appearances in the Old Gold and Blue, 120 total tackles, 6.5 sacks and a highlight pick-six this season against Kansas State.

 Sean Mahone, S: The Ohioan officially announced on Instagram that he will be sticking with the Mountaineers for another season.